-With the rise in the use of electronics in our daily life, and the increased pace in which these technologies are advancing, smartphones, laptops and tablets are slowly but surely contributing to the globe’s next pollution epidemic: electronic waste.
-Yes, not everybody tosses away their laptop or smartphone when they get a new one, but enough people do it to make e-waste a global phenomenon.
+With the increased use of electronics, smartphones, laptops and tablets are contributing to the globe’s next pollution epidemic: electronic waste.
+Not everybody tosses their laptop or smartphone, but enough people do it to make e-waste a global phenomenon.
 The World Economic Forum has surmised that the US alone throws away 9.4 million tons of e-waste each year, including 152 million phones per annum.

 So, how can people help eradicate the e-waste problem without knowing it?
-A sub-industry of the smartphone world is developing, which is seeing refurbished smartphones take on a second or third life with a new owner, instead of being thrown into the pile of e-waste that’s growing five times faster than the rate of the human population.
+A sub-industry of the smartphone world is developing.
+Refurbished smartphones are taking on a second life instead of being thrown into the pile of e-waste that’s growing five times faster than the human population.

 More smartphones, less raw materials

-Before we get into how the used smartphone market is contributing toward tackling e-waste, let’s talk about the materials that go into manufacturing just one smartphone – some of them being non-renewable and others being highly toxic for the environment.
+Let’s first talk about the materials that go into manufacturing a smartphone – some of them being non-renewable and toxic.

-In the US alone, the Environmental Protection Agency (EPA) has concluded that if (and that’s a big ‘if’) one million cell phones are recycled, 772 pounds of silver, 75 pounds of gold, 33 pounds of palladium and 35,274 pounds of copper can be recovered.
-All in all, each time a smartphone brand releases a new model, the earth’s raw materials take a knock, and the human desire to have the latest smartphone means that e-waste grows larger and more aggressive.
+In the US alone, the Environmental Protection Agency (EPA) has concluded that if one million cell phones are recycled, 772 pounds of silver, 75 pounds of gold, 33 pounds of palladium and 35,274 pounds of copper can be recovered.
+Each time a smartphone brand releases a new model, the earth’s raw materials take a knock, and the human desire to have the latest smartphone means that e-waste grows larger.
 In the face of all of this, Greenpeace’s electronics expert Manfred Santen suggested at the 2017 World Mobile Congress conference that it is time people start considering if they need a contract that gives them a brand new phone every 12 to 24 months.

 Going used is going green